-We are on alert level 1 from 1 October 2021.
+We are on alert level 1 from 1 October 2021 to 31 December 2021.

 11. COST CONTAINMENT

 In terms of Regulation 15(2) of the Municipal Cost Containment the Municipality does report in the Section 52 quarterly report on the savings due to cost containment measures.